TBXark/github-backup/README.md

         // Deny rules, repositories that match the rules will not be backed up "deny_rule": []
       }
+    },
+    {
+      // The organization to be backed up
+      "owner": "GITHUB_ORG",
+      // Set is_owner_org to true when the owner is an organization "is_owner_org": true,
+      // The backup target organization
+      "repo_owner": "BACKUP_TARGET_REPO_ORG",
+      // Set is_repo_owner_org to true when the backup target is an organization "is_repo_owner_org": true,
     }
   ],
   // Default configuration, will be used if the target configuration is not sets